oriolcolomefont/Master-Thesis/README.md

 ## Contact

-For any questions or concerns, please get in touch with Oriol Colomé Font at:
+For any questions or concerns, please get in touch with Oriol Colomé Font at: *oriolcolomefont@gmail.com*, *oriol.colome01@estudiant.upf.edu*, or *oriol.colome.font@epidemicsound.com*
-*oriolcolomefont@gmail.com*
-*oriol.colome01@estudiant.upf.edu*
-*oriol.colome.font@epidemicsound.com*